mauryharwood/datasciencecoursera/README.md

 datasciencecoursera
 ===================

-This is a repo to pass the project test on Ciursera
+This is a repo to pass the project test on Coursera